 Mainly in charge of the human resources and legal procedures concerning the Group's organization, the Corporate Secretariat ensures that the Group complies with its obligations in respect of labor law and corporate law.
-Following the departure of the Corporate Secretary in January 2012, this position is now held directly by the Chief Executive Officer.
+Since 2020, as part of the new organization of the Group initiated by the Chief Executive Officer, Axel Duroux, Edouard Boccon-Gibod, former member of the TF1 Group's Senior Management Committee and Executive Chairman of TF1 Production, has been appointed Secretary General of EuropaCorp SA.
+In charge of all legal issues, he assists Axel Duroux in the operational implementation of the Company's strategy.